-Queres or Keres (in Greek: Κῆρες, singular Κήρ, "fatality"), in Greek mythology, are daemones, female spirits of fatality and violent death.
+Queres or Keres (fatality), in Greek Mythology, are daemones, female spirits of fatality and violent death.
 According to Hesiod in his Theogony, they were daughters of Nix, who had them without being united with any other deity, such as this was generated by Chaos.
 However, in some works it is possible to find variants of geneology, among which would be daughters of Tânato, who had them as well as Nix.

 Keres symbolize cruel, fatal and impossible to escape fate.
 They are goddesses who bring violent death to mortals.
 They have the character of every descendant of Chaos, they are infallible.

 Some mythological accounts bring them as messengers from Thanato, acting in the kingdom of Hades alongside the erinias.